 • Polyphenols may boost insulin sensitivity, as well as slow down the rate the body digests and absorbs sugar.

-• Higher flavonoid intake may be associated with a lower BMI and waist circumference.
+• Higher flavonoid intake may be associated with lower BMI and waist circumference.

 • Polyphenols may impact genes and gene expression.
 A person's specific genes can also affect how their body responds to certain types of polyphenols.